 Optional Individual Reports include:

-- Each Grade K-2 critical thinking mindset attribute is scored on 50-point scale divided into five qualitative categories: Strongly Positive, Somewhat Positive, Emerging, Somewhat Opposed, Strongly Opposed.
+- Each Grade K-2 critical thinking mindset attribute is scored on a 50-point scale divided into five qualitative categories (Strongly Positive, Somewhat Positive, Emerging, Somewhat Opposed, Strongly Opposed).

 - The Individual Reports can be pushed as PDF files to an email address of the client’s choosing, e.g., to school or departmental office.

 - Organizational and institutional clients can control whether individual reports are made available on screen to the child after her or his test session is completed.

 - Free upon request, a short PDF assessment report debrief document, which can be distributed by the client to the people who were assessed.